Arrin Colgan, DVM

 I also had a curious mind.
 I first thought of being a veterinarian when I was in high school.
 Sadly, that idea was quickly followed by “girls don’t become vets.”
 (This was back in the 60’s.)
 Despite that, it was the only career that appealed to me.
 I wasn’t interested in human medicine.
 I wanted to help animals.
 Needless to say, I pursued my heart.

 Becoming a veterinarian was everything I wanted.
 I loved seeing pets get healthier because of my help.
 I also loved the challenge of figuring out the puzzle when pets had a problem that wasn’t obvious.
 Every day was different.

 In 1990 I learned acupuncture then studied herbs and supplements.
 A whole new world of possibilities opened up.
 I knew when cancer patients came to me that I had a better chance than most to help them because I had more options.
 What could be better than helping pets have months and years of quality life beyond what was predicted?
 What a great way to help pets!

 In recent years the talk among veterinary leaders has been how to reduce stress for pets, especially at veterinary visits.
 I knew we could make things better for pets and I wanted a place that did it right.
 We have state-of-the-art equipment but who sees our x-ray machine!
 All you see is how we care for you and your pet and we wanted to be the best.
 Loving Paws Pet Clinic was born.”

-Dr. K lives in Tolono with the love of her life, her husband Ralph, and their spoiled cats, Doc Holiday, Merlyn, and Aspen.
+Dr. K lives in Tolono with the love of her life, her husband Ralph, and their spoiled cats, Aspen, Merlyn and Drake.
 She is active with the local Boy Scout council and the Champaign County Search and Rescue team.
 She grew up in Milwaukee but hates winter!
 She is an avid reader and spends much of her free time curled up with a book.
 She and Ralph love to find treasures in thrift stores and have an extensive library built up from it.